aws-samples/sample-empowering-air-quality-research-secure-machine-learning-predictive-analytics/README.md

 - Ensure UTF-8 encoding and timezone in timestamps

 **Canvas Model Discovery:**
-- The setup script automatically discovers your Canvas models and endpoints
+- The setup script automatically discovers your Canvas models
-- If auto-discovery fails, manually configure model ID in the AWS Console
-- Ensure Canvas models are deployed and accessible
+- If no models are found, a placeholder ID is used for initial deployment
+- Follow the blog post to create your Canvas model after infrastructure deployment
+- Re-run setup script to update the model ID and re-deploy

 ### Getting Help
 - Check CloudWatch logs for Lambda function errors